Bicycle-sharing system: History

-Bike share technology has evolved over the course of decades, and development of programs in Asia has grown exponentially.
-Of the world's 15 biggest public bike share programs, 13 are in China.
-In 2012, the biggest are in Wuhan and Hangzhou, with around 90,000 and 60,000 bikes respectively.

-As of December 2016, roughly 1,000 cities worldwide have a bike-sharing program.
+Bike share technology has evolved over the course of decades, with programs in Asia in particular having grown exponentially.
+Of the world's 15 largest public bike share programs, 13 are in China; in 2012, the largest were in Wuhan and Hangzhou, with around 90,000 and 60,000 bikes respectively.
+By December 2016, roughly 1,000 cities worldwide had a bike-sharing program.
+Electric bikes have also been incorporated into sharing schemes.